Briansim74/Automated-Delta-Hedging-Replicating-Portfolio/README.md

 https://sg.finance.yahoo.com/

 <br/>
-For demonstration purposes, multiple assumptions will be used when pricing the options and creating the replicating portfolio, which are listed below.
+The Nvidia call option will be assumed to be a European type call option.
 The risk-free interest rate r is calculated from subtracting the inflation rate of Singapore from the yield of a 1-Year Singapore T-bill (r = 0.0034, as of Oct-2024).

 <br/>
 <br/><b>Underlying stock and option used in this replicating portfolio:</b>

 <br/>
 <br/>
-Underlying: NVDA (Nvidia Stock, assumed to be a non dividend-paying stock)<br/>
+Underlying: NVDA (Nvidia Stock, with dividends)<br/>
 https://sg.finance.yahoo.com/quote/NVDA/<br />

 <br/>